-Students are required to complete four elective courses (totaling at least eight credit hours) with the minimum passing grade prior to beginning Advanced Pharmacy Practice Experiences.
-Only courses that appear on the Approved Electives list may be used to fulfill this requirement.
-External research or internship experiences may be utilized to meet requirements if approved by the Curriculum Committee.
-Students should refer to the Gatton College of Pharmacy Student Handbook for complete information about scheduling electives.
+Students are required to complete four elective courses (totaling at least eight credit hours) with a minimum passing grade prior to beginning Advanced Pharmacy Practice Experiences.
+Only approved courses may be used to fulfill this requirement.
+External research/internship experiences may be utilized to meet requirements if approved by the Curriculum Committee..

 Students are expected to enroll in electives as sequenced in the curriculum outline; however, requests for enrolling in electives out of sequence may be made.
-Such requests require approval by the Associate Dean for Academic Affairs (ADAA) and are considered on a case-by-case basis.
-Students can enroll in only one elective in any one term unless granted permission, in writing, by the ADAA or designee.
-Students may complete additional electives in excess of the requirements with written permission of the ADAA or designee; however, these courses become part of the student's academic record and the grade assigned will be calculated in the student's GPA.
+Students can enroll in only one elective in any one term unless expressly permitted to enroll in more.
+Such variations require approval by the Associate Dean for Academic Affairs (ADAA) and are considered on a case-by-case basis.
+Students may complete additional electives in excess of the requirements with written permission; however, these courses become part of the student's academic record and grades will be calculated in the student's GPA.
+Students should refer to the GCOP Student Handbook for complete information about scheduling electives